Chole Bhature: A Flavorful Journey Through North India's Culinary Heart

 Serving Chole Bhature

 Serve the hot and flavorful chole alongside freshly fried bhature.
-Additionally, garnish the dish with sliced onions, pickles, and lemon wedges for an extra burst of flavor.
+Additionally, garnish the dish with sliced onions, pickles, and lemon wedges for an extra burst of flavour.

 Preparation Time